-Sexual harassment in STEM and medicine will be the focus of the fifth annual Women in STEM Summit on May 1.
+Women’s roles in advancing sustainability are the focus of the fourth annual Women in STEM Summit on April 18.

 “Sustainable Solutions and Champions of Change (A Gender Perspective)” will take place from 9 a.m. to 2 p.m. in the Student Union Theater, North Campus.
 The event, part of UB's Sustainability Month, is free and open to the public, but seating is limited and registration is required.